berkeley-scf/r-bootcamp-fall-2022/README.md

   - 2. Alternatively, simply download a zip file containing all the content at https://github.com/berkeley-scf/r-bootcamp-fall-2022/archive/main.zip.

-Here is the [schedule for the bootcamp](https://berkeley-scf.github.io/r-bootcamp-fall-2022/schedule), including links to all the modules.

-We recommend that you take a look at the syllabus and the [background module](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module0_induction.html) in advance to get a sense for what we'll cover.
+We recommend that you take a look at the [schedule for the bootcamp](https://berkeley-scf.github.io/r-bootcamp-fall-2022/schedule) and the [background module](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module0_induction.html) in advance to get a sense for what we'll cover.
 And for those of you with no experience with R, it will help with your learning curve if you play around some with R using the material in [Module 1](https://htmlpreview.github.io/?https://github.com/berkeley-scf/r-bootcamp-fall-2022/blob/main/modules/module1_basics.html) beforehand.
 Alternatively, if you have absolutely no experience with R or similar languages (e.g., Python, MATLAB), you might check out [Swirl](https://swirlstats.com).

 For the presentation materials (including embedded demo code), see the html files in *modules*.
 The main files have individual pages/slides, while the *_onepage_* html files are one continuous page per module.
 To run the demo code, open the .Rmd file for the module in RStudio.
 You can then run individual chunks of code.